go4tech-australia/javascript-4-beginners/README.md

 ## GAME.js

-The library used in the course is calle `GAME.js`.
+The library used in the course is called `GAME.js`.
 The documentation can be found [here](lib/documentation.md).

 ---